markbneal/satellite/Readme.md

-#Satellite imagery analysis in R
+#Satellite imagery analysis in R.

 This repo is a grab bag of testing satellite imagery packages.